Phisto/TagLib/README.md

 See the online  [API documentation ](https://taglib.org/api/) of the TagLib project.

+## Updating

+To update to the newest TagLib version download the lates source from [taglib.org](https://taglib.org/), and replace the taglib-src folder in the project with the one in the downloaded source folder.

 ## License

 TagLib is released under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/).